PMKielstra/Checklister/README.md

 ![The result of passing the above checklist example to the Checklister.py script](demochecklistresult.png)

 You can either print the web page directly or save it as a PDF.
 The 3x5in dimensions are hardcoded into the design.

+If you add the `--holes` argument, the page will include two guide circles for hole punches in the top left and top right corners.